List of Futurama characters: Sal

 Sal (voiced by John DiMaggio) is a surly, overweight, blue-collar worker with a thick Bronx accent.
 His first appearance is as a janitor on the Moon in "The Series Has Landed", servicing the machines in the amusement park.
 He has appeared many times since, always employed in a tedious job that he does not perform well.
 He is also seen to have a painting tattooed on his stomach (in "The Cryonic Woman") and comments that he is "on loan from the Louvre".
 His trademark is to add an "s" to many words that do not need it: "He's busteds.
 Gets hims outta heres!"
 At one point in "The Lost Adventure", it is implied that it is intentional, when he says "I gots an idea.
 I means, I gots an ideas."
 David X. Cohen said in a commentary that the writers debate whether Sal frequently changes jobs or has been cloned many times.
 He was also featured in Bender's Game as the five-time winner of a demolition derby.
 After losing the derby, he promises to "changes" his life.

+Scoop Chang

+Scoop Chang (voiced by David Herman in seasons 2-4, Maurice LaMarche in seasons 5-7, Feodor Chin in season 8) is a recurring newspaper reporter often seen at press conferences.
+The news organization he is associated with and position at that organization changes as a running gag.
+He is initially introduced as a reporter for the Beijing Bugle.
+Throughout Scoop's later appearances, he has been a New New York Times Online podcast blog comments editor, a contributor to Fox Quote-Unquote "News", and an editor for the New New York Times crossword smartwatch edition.

 Tinny Tim

 Tinny Tim (voiced by Tress MacNeille) is an ill-fated orphan-bot with a crutch for an arm and one shortened leg, a reference to Tiny Tim in Charles Dickens' A Christmas Carol.
 He speaks with an English accent and is programmed to beg, sell oil-ade, and write in cute backwards letters on signs.
+A running gag is that he is always violently abused in some way, such as being tripped by Bender, or run over by the Crushinator, or having his crutch kicked off.
 He is shown with the Planet Express crew on both Xmases, and appears to be friends with Dwight and Cubert.
 In the subtitles of "Bender Should Not Be Allowed on TV", he is called "Tiny Tim-Bot".